 - Full-time position with competitive salary based on applicant’s skills.

-- Work contract should start in the first quarter of 2017 and should last for three years.
+- Work contract should start in the following months after the application and should last for three years.

 How to apply